jdidion/xphyle/README.md

 # Developers

 We welcome any contributions via pull requests.

+All code must be written in idiomatic python 3.
+Note that we use [PEP484](https://www.python.org/dev/peps/pep-0484/) type hits.
+Variable annotations are defined where needed using the comment syntax.
+Static code analysis is performed usying [mypy](http://mypy-lang.org/) and pylint.

 Style-wise, we try to adhere to the Google python style guidelines.
 We use Google-style docstrings, which are formatted by the [Napoleon Sphinx Plugin](https://pypi.python.org/pypi/sphinxcontrib-napoleon).
-We run pylint as part of each build and strive to maintain a 10/10 score.

 We enforce the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.